-Section 360 Complimentary Items (8 PYTC §2-1-360)
+Section 350 Complimentary Items (8 PYTC § 2-1-350)

-- (A) The issuance of Complimentary items shall be governed by regulations promulgated by the Office. - (B) Tribal government officials and employees shall not be provided with any Complimentary tickets, passes, meals, other items or services by the Gaming Enterprise Division while conducting their official business where such items are provided to influence the officials' or employees' decision with respect to a transaction.
-In addition, Tribal Council Members shall be subject to Tribal Gaming Office regulations regarding Complimentary items as well as Tribal Council-approved compensation and expense policies.

-- (C) State government agency employees and NIGC employees shall not be provided with any Complimentary tickets, passes, meals, other items or services by the Gaming Enterprise Division while conducting their official business. - (D) The following shall not be considered to be Complimentary items, and may be given by the Gaming Enterprise Division in its discretion: - (1) Giving, or selling at no cost or below cost, of perishable items which would not otherwise be useable by the Gaming Enterprise Division, and would go to waste if not given or sold. - (2) Giving, or selling at below face value, of tickets or licenses to entertainment events if done within seven (7) days prior to the event, provided that the Gaming Enterprise Division makes a reasonable determination that the event will not likely sell out, and in the event the event is put on by the Tribe, the Gaming Enterprise Division makes a reasonable determination that giving or selling those tickets or licenses at no cost, or below cost, would likely increase ancillary revenues, such as food and beverage sales and the like, at the entertainment event.
+- (A) The issuance of complimentary items shall be governed by regulations promulgated by the Office. - (B) Tribal government officials and employees shall not be provided with any complimentary (i.e., no-cost or below cost) tickets, passes, meals, other items or services by the Division while conducting Government business where such items are provided to influence the officials' or employees' decision with respect to a transaction.
+In addition, Tribal Council Members shall be subject to Tribal Gaming Office complimentary regulations as well as Tribal Council-approved compensation and expense policies. - (C) State government agency employees and NIGC employees shall not be provided with any complimentary (i.e., no-cost or reduced cost) tickets, passes, meals, other items or services by the Gaming Enterprise Division while conducting their official business. - (D) The following shall not be considered to be Complimentary Items, and may be given by the Gaming Enterprise Division in its discretion: - (1) Giving or selling, at no cost, or below cost, of perishable items which would not otherwise be useable by the GED, and would go to waste if not given or sold. - Giving, or selling at below face value, of tickets or licenses to entertainment events if done within 7 days prior to the event, provided that the Gaming Enterprise Division makes a reasonable determination that the event will not likely sell out, and in the event the event is put on by the Tribe, the Gaming Enterprise Division makes a reasonable determination that giving or selling those tickets or licenses at no cost, or below cost, would likely increase ancillary revenues, such as food and beverage sales and the like, at the entertainment event.

-Section 370 Internal Controls (8 PYTC §2-1-370)
+Section 360 Internal Controls (8 PYTC § 2-1-360)